-- The student will be required to complete a Comprehensive Examination that will include questions in the following content areas:

-- a.
-Core courses.

-- b.
-Area of concentration.

-- 2. Students choosing this option will be required to complete a minimum of 50 quarter hours of course work. - 3.
+- The student will be required to complete a Comprehensive Examination that will include questions from the core area and the required course area.
+In addition, the student may be examined on readings courses as they apply to his/her program. - 2.
+Students choosing this option will be required to complete a minimum of 50 quarter hours of course work. - 3.
 The Comprehensive Examination may be taken a maximum of two times.